Vicente P. Trinidad National High School

-Vicente P. Trinidad National High School, formerly Punturin National High School is a public general high school in Valenzuela City, Philippines.
+Vicente P. Trinidad National High School, formerly Punturin National High School, is a public general high school in Valenzuela City, Philippines.
 It is located at Sta.
 Lucia Village Phase V, Punturin, Valenzuela City, Metro Manila, Philippines.
 It was established in 2003.
 It is said to be Valenzuela City's School of Performing Arts.
 It was formerly known as Valenzuela National High School - Punturin Annex and Punturin National High School.

+History

 Before 2003, residents of Punturin needed to go to the next barangay, Lawang Bato, to get high school education.
 Punturin residents and to-be high school students see this as a stumbling block because of the distance to their homes.
 Then principal of Punturin Elementary School, Dr. Darino Elizaga, envisioned converting elementary school annex into a high school.

 This was then located at Yardley street, Sta.
 Lucia Village Phase III.
 The lot was donated by the Brangay Council of Punturin during the time of Barangay Captain Nicanor S. Faustino to the Department of Education, with Punturin Elementary School as the beneficiary.

 He then discussed his plan to then Schools Division Superintendent Dr. Aquilina Rivas.
 A consensus was created that ease of access to education must be achieved, as mandated by RA 9155 or the Governance in Basic Education Act.
 Thus, Dr. Rivas backed the plan for an integrated school.

 In a move to discuss the matter, Dr. Elizaga conducted a consultation meeting with the school General Parents-Teachers Association president Domingo R. Mariano with the officers and students together with the parents of the 106 members of the graduating class of 2003.
 It resulted in the creation of a petition signed by the attendees calling for the creation of a high school.

 Supporting the cause, Punturin barangay council, headed by the late Punong Barangay Vicente “Benjie” P. Trinidad passed barangay resolution 09–03, series of 2003, requesting permission to the Department of Education Secretary Edilberto de Jesus to create a high school.

 All effort paid off when then Secretary de Jesus approved the request, creating Valenzuela National High School – Punturin annex.
 Dr. Elizaga was appointed officer in charge of the school annex.
-With Dr. Elizaga, six teachers were also assigned at Punturin annex namely:
+With Dr. Elizaga, six teachers were also assigned at Punturin annex.